 A royalty is an income stream.

 A royalty interest is a cost-free share of production revenue.
 You do not pay for drilling or operating costs; you simply receive your share of the value of what the wells produce, month after month, for as long as they produce.
 That makes a royalty fundamentally different from undeveloped mineral acreage.
 With a producing royalty, there is an actual, measurable stream of money arriving on a schedule.
+Because it is income, that stream is taxed as ordinary income each year, with a depletion allowance and state taxes that shape what you keep, which we cover in our guide to how oil and gas royalties are taxed.

 When you sell oil and gas royalties, you are selling that future stream.
 The buyer takes over the right to the monthly payments, and you receive a lump sum today in exchange.
 The central question is always the same: what is a future stream of declining, commodity-sensitive income worth as a single number now?